.jpg)

 Did you know?

-- 1884 Kate Gleason is the first women admitted to study engineering at Cornell in the Mechanical Arts program
+- In 1884, Kate Gleason was the first woman admitted to study engineering at Cornell in the Mechanical Arts program.

 - In 1895, Carolyn Baldwin Morrison, was awarded the first Doctor of Science degree in the United States by Cornell University for her work in Physics.

-- ~1910 Frances G. Wick is the first women to earn a PhD in physics from Cornell.
+- ~1910, Frances G. Wick was the first woman to earn a PhD in physics from Cornell.
 She went on to teach physics at Vassar and several of her female students went on to do graduate work at Cornell.
-During the 1918-1919 year she took a leave of absence of absence for war time emergency during which time she was an “Acting Assistant Professor” at Cornell.
+During the 1918-1919 year she took a leave of absence for war time emergency during which time she was an “Acting Assistant Professor” at Cornell.

-- 1944 Jane Faggen is the first women hired as a teaching assistant for the physics department.
-She becomes part of a group of physics graduate students that “successfully persuaded the University to remove questions of race and religion from our application first – the first Ivy League institution to do so.
+- In 1944 Jane Faggen, was the first woman hired as a teaching assistant for the physics department.
+She became part of a group of physics graduate students that “successfully persuaded the University to remove questions of race and religion from our application – the first Ivy League institution to do so."

 - Susan Phelps was the first woman in the world to receive laboratory instruction in physics (here at Cornell).
 She later went on to biology.
 The Gage fund for “unspecified costs in advancing knowledge in physics” was created in her memory by her husband Simon Henry Gage and son Henry Phelps.

-- The first woman faculty member to be hired in College of Arts and Sciences was Martha Stahr Carpenter in 1947 as a radio astronomer in the Astronomy department.
+- The first woman faculty member to be hired in the College of Arts and Sciences was Martha Stahr Carpenter in 1947.
+She was a radio astronomer in the Astronomy department.
 She later shifted into a research associate position when starting her family.

-- 1983 Barbara Cooper, a former Cornell physics undergrad, was hired as the first women in a tenure track position in the physics department.
+- In 1983, Barbara Cooper, a former Cornell physics undergrad, was hired as the first woman in a tenure track position in the physics department.

-- Ritchie Patterson was the first women to serve a chair of the Physics Department from 2009-2011.
+- Ritchie Patterson was the first woman to serve as chair of the Physics Department from 2009-2011.

-- 2014 Lois Pollack begins her term as the first female director of Applied and Engineering Physics.
+- In, 2014 Lois Pollack began her term as the first female director of Applied and Engineering Physics.